dreamking60/d3-start-to-finish-leanpub/manuscript/21 PRACTICAL Style the circles.md

 ...
 ```

-### Change the background color
+## Change the background colour

-Finally in `style.css` set the background color to off-white:
+Finally in `style.css` set the background colour to off-white:

 {caption: "style.css", line-numbers: false}
 ```css